tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Cruel

-(Any weapon – recharge 11+)
+Any weapon

-When damage from this weapon leaves an enemy with 20 hit points or fewer, you deal 5 ongoing damage to it (champion: 40 hp/10 ongoing damage; epic: 80 hp/20 ongoing damage).
+_Recharge 11+:_ When damage from this weapon leaves an enemy with 20 hit points or fewer, you deal 5 ongoing damage to it (champion: 40 hp/10 ongoing damage; epic: 80 hp/20 ongoing damage).

 **Quirk:** Tortures flies.